LLNL/blt/docs/add_target.rst

    :lines: 37-39
    :linenos:

-The ``DEPENDS_ON`` parameter properly links the previously made library into this executable without any more work or CMake function calls.
+The ``DEPENDS_ON`` parameter properly links the previously defined library into this executable without any more work or CMake function calls.